linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

-LinkedQL is the real-time, object-relational, and version-aware SQL for applications and agents.
-LinkedQL extends the exisiting language with:
+LinkedQL is the real-time, object-relational, and version-aware SQL for applications and agents, enabling a new programming model: **database queries as automatic contracts**.
+LinkedQL extends the exisiting relational database model with:

 + live queries, streaming, and subscriptions
 + direct relationship traversal via an object-relational syntax